SanteonNL/shared-care-planning/input/pagecontent/overview.md

 #### Care Plan Service
-The third actor is the Care Plan Service.
+The second actor is the Care Plan Service.
 This actor manages (hosts) patient specific Care Plans, Tasks and Care Teams.
 The Care Plan Service is also responsible for **updating several elements in Care Plans and Care Teams** that authorize new persons or practitioners in the Care Team.
-Optionally, this actor also manages (hosts) Plan Definitions and Activity Definitions that are used for order sets, protocols, clinical practice guidelines, etc.

 TODO: FHIR capabilitystatement (mode=client):
 - POST Notifications (for a new/updated Task, CarePlan or CareTeam)